-This page looks at what self-harm is.
-And why you may self-harm.
+This section looks at what self-harm is and why you may self-harm.
 It could help if you are using self-harm to cope with how you’re feeling.
 Or if you are thinking about self-harming.
-It explains what support you can get.
-And how to help yourself if you self-harm.
+It explains what support you can get and how to help yourself if you self-harm.
 This information is for people who self-harm.
 It’s also for their loved ones and carers and anyone interested in this subject.

 Negative thinking refers to a pattern of thinking negatively about yourself and your surroundings.
 Whilst everyone experiences negative thoughts now and again, negative thinking that seriously affects the way you think about yourself and the world and even interferes with work/study and everyday functioning could be a symptom of a mental illness.